louisvarley/mbiiez/README.md

-## Update ##
+## Update / Current Changes ##

+- default.json.example and discord.json.example are there for examples.
-Launching with mbii command will load RTVRTM service twice for some reason.
+- Launching with mbii command with discord.json not filled out will load RTVRTM service twice.

-The OpenJK binaries and engine will no longer be downloaded or used.
+- The OpenJK binaries and engine will no longer be downloaded, mbiided.i386 is now the current default engine.

- MB Client Updater and MB Web are disabled at the moment in install.sh script.
+- MB Client Updater and MB Web are disabled at the moment in install.sh script.

-RTVRTM have been been fixed and now working due to secondary maps in default.json.example not found on server.
+- RTVRTM have been been fixed and now working due to secondary maps in default.json.example not found on server.

-Install script has been updated along more to come soon.
-MB2 Dedicated Linux binary is the default engine.
+- Install script has been updated.

-I will update the MB Client Updater soon and enable MBWeb in the install.sh script.
+Coming Soon
+- more json.examples, mbweb enabled, mb client updater and more to come.

 ## Movie Battles II EZ